-The raw output of the sensor can be displayed from the Sensor Output screen.
-This is useful during initial sensor calibration where the sensor output is adjusted to correspond to zero and span values at ambient (or operating) vent pressure.
-See Section 4.9.
+The raw voltage output of the sensor can be displayed from the Sensor Output screen.
+This is useful for troubleshooting sensor health and for adjusting the pressure compensation factor in appendix A-4.

 To view the sensor output, press the System button to start the System function.